drupalconnect/dafcu-site-audit/views_caching.md

 * Time-based caching for each view display (ships with Views)
 * [Views Content Cache](https://drupal.org/project/views_content_cache): Update each view only when its constituent element have been updated.
+*
+I don't see a need for the latter in this case, so we'll suggest simple time-based views caching.